M.S. Degree with a Major in Chemistry

 In addition to the minimum requirements of the School of Graduate Studies, an applicant for admission to the M.S. degree program in the Department of Chemistry must present an undergraduate major in chemistry or the equivalent.
 Ordinarily, this entails the completion of at least a year's study of organic chemistry and a semester of physical chemistry.
 In those cases where the undergraduate preparation is slightly deficient, the applicant may be admitted with provisional status with the approval of the Chair of the department and the Graduate Dean.

-Effective Fall 2011, any student without a BA or BS in chemistry or biochemistry must take the subject GRE in chemistry or biochemistry.
+Any student without a BA or BS in chemistry or biochemistry must take the subject GRE in chemistry or biochemistry.

 Please note that even if you are not submitting an application for a graduate assistantship, all applicants to the Graduate Program in the Department of Chemistry are also required to submit three (3) letters of recommendation and responses to the four personal statements that are requested on the application form for a graduate assistantship.